spawnmarvel/quickguides/azure/Sample-exam-questions/readme.md

 | -------   | -------------------------------
 | Answer    | D
 | Objective | 3.1 Automate deployment of resources by using templates
 | Rationale | If you need to create multiple Azure resources based upon an existing resource, you should export and use a JSON template.
 You can export a template from the resource itself, from a resource group, or from the deployment history.
-In this scenario, you would export the template from the VM1 blade.
-You would only use Capture if you wanted to create an image of the existing VM.
+In this scenario, you would export the template from the VM1 blade.You would only use Capture if you wanted to create an image of the existing VM.
 However, this will make the source VM unusable.
 There are also several preparation tasks to complete before capturing the VM image.
 You would not select Redeploy + reapply as these two options are used to address failed connections or VM states.
 Availability and scaling is used to set up and manage VM high availability, not for creating additional VMs based upon a set configuration setting.
 | URL:      | https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/export-template-portal